Feb 7, 2018

 As a sales manager, one of your many challenges is continuously developing different sales reps.
 The needs of reps who are relatively new to the job are very different to that of seasoned reps, as is their attitude to development.
 While your newbies may be thirsty for knowledge and ideas, it can be harder to bring a veteran salesperson along on the ride with you.
 And while an experienced rep may hit the ground running, but they may not be able to sustain improvement in their sales results over time unless they overcome their reluctance to change.

-In the past, it may have been alright to leave veterans to their own devices, but now the velocity of change in products, consumer buying behaviours and industry dynamics are just too quick to leave development in reps’ own hands.
+In the past, it may have been alright to leave veterans to their own devices, but now the velocity of change in products, consumer buying behaviors and industry dynamics are just too quick to leave development in reps’ own hands.
 Your rookies and mavens must both be constantly on the ball.
 To achieve this they must be open to learning, developing and changing their behavior.
 There are several things that you can do to help bridge the training gap between your mavens and rookies.

 Understand who you’re working with